ralismark/ralismark.github.io/_garden/treap.md

 $$\alpha$$ (used in the same way as the original criteria) is used as a parameter into the algorithm to determine when to rotate.

 For tree manipulation, they define `T'(v, l, r)` as a "join back up after a single-node insert or delete".
 It gets used a lot.
+Seems like it's derived from regular weight-balanced trees

 Their join2 does the classic thing of basing itself off of join3, which I'm not that much a fan of.
-But the use of $w$ is a cool way of making analysis easier.
+But the use of $$w$$ is a cool way of making analysis easier.

 <!-- bibiography -->

 [^adams1992]: Adams, Stephens (1992), *Implementing Sets Efficiently in a Functional Language*, [CiteSeerX:10.1.1.501.8427](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.501.8427)
 [^blelloch2016]: Blelloch, Guy; Ferizovic, Daniel; Sun, Yihan (2016), *Parallel Ordered Sets Using Join*, [arXiv:1602.02120](https://arxiv.org/abs/1602.02120)
-[^hirai2011]: Hirai, Yoichi; Yamamoto, Kazuhiko (2011), Balancing weight-banaced trees*, [doi:10.1017/S0956796811000104](doi.org/10.1017/S0956796811000104), <https://yoichihirai.com/bst.pdf>
+[^hirai2011]: Hirai, Yoichi; Yamamoto, Kazuhiko (2011), *Balancing weight-banaced trees*, [doi:10.1017/S0956796811000104](doi.org/10.1017/S0956796811000104), <https://yoichihirai.com/bst.pdf>
 [^yihan2019]: Sun, Yihan (2019), *Join-based Parallel Balanced Binary Trees*, <https://www.cs.cmu.edu/~yihans/papers/thesis.pdf>